Wyatt-Stanke/factorio/simulator/lane/SIMPLE.md

 Each lane maintains its own state.
 A lane contains the following immutable parameters:

 - `length: u32` - spatial resolution of the lane.
 Default: `256`.
-- `connection_out: Option<KaneId>` - a fixed connection to at most one destination lane.
-If None, items cannot leave the lane, and must stop at the end.
+- `connection_out: Option<LaneRef>` - a fixed connection to at most one destination lane.
+If None, items cannot leave the lane, and must stop at the end. `LaneRef` is a struct that contains two properties:
+  - `lane_id: T` - An ID refrence to a different lane
+  - `lane_length: u32` - The `length` of the referenced lane.

 Each lane contains the following mutable, per-tick state: